codeigniter4/CodeIgniter4/user_guide_src/source/libraries/incomingrequest.rst

 ==============

-Information about all uploaded files can be retrieved through ``$request->getFiles()``, which returns a :doc:`FileCollection <uploaded_files>` instance.
+Information about all uploaded files can be retrieved through ``$request->getFiles()``, which returns a :doc:`FileCollection </libraries/uploaded_files>` instance.
 This helps to ease the pain of working with uploaded files, and uses best practices to minimize any security risks.
 ::